 This fluid can be tested for a variety of illnesses or disorders and can even be used to determine if the baby is ready to breathe in a world of air.
 The amniotic fluid can predict how well the lungs are formed.
 This prediction can be very useful when babies need to be born early due to larger than normal size or complications in the pregnancy.
 The amniocentesis can be done around 15-18 weeks for genetic testing or later on in pregnancy for other tests including tests to check for pulmonary maturity (LS/PG test).

 After the fluid is removed from the amniotic sac, the body will replace the fluid for the baby.
 However, in rare cases, the small hole used to withdraw the fluid will not reseal and the amniotic sac will slowly leak fluid.
 In these cases, the baby may need to be delivered earlier than term.
 Other reactions may include mild cramping.

 Chorionic Villus Sampling (CVS)

-Another way of testing baby is with chorionic villus sampling, or CVS.
+Another way of testing baby is with chorionic villus sampling or CVS.
+The CVS test is usually done around 11-13 weeks or even later.
 When a doctor performs a CVS, a small section of the placenta is taken from inside the uterus.
 This small sample is taken via a needle or small tube inserted into the abdomen, or through a catheter inserted into the vagina and through the cervix.

 Chorionic villus sampling can be used to test for the same chromosome disorders as the amniocentesis.